 - Play to Win by Sally Schmidt

-- One of a Kind by Jay Harrington
+- New Associates by Jay Harrington

+- Content Under Pressure by Susan Kostal

 - Well Said! by Mike O'Horo

 - Get to the Point! by Theda Snyder

 - Managing by Jared Correia

 - Nothing But the Ruth! by Ruth Carter

 - On Balance by Meghan Zavieh

-- Ask the Experts from the Legal Marketing Association
+- Getting Clients by Merrilyn Astin Tarlton